YK Research

 Why Sell Puts Here

-IV is elevated from war fear.
+IV is inflated by war fear.
 Premiums are fat.
-If you're bullish NVDA over 1-2 years, selling puts means getting paid to set a limit buy.
+If you're bullish NVDA over 1-2 years, selling puts = getting paid to set a limit buy.
 Assigned?
 You own NVDA at a discount.
 Expires worthless?
-You pocket the war premium.
+You keep the fear premium.

 Conservative: “Crash Price”

-- Only loses if NVDA falls below $156 and stays there
+• Only loses if NVDA falls below $156 and sits there at expiry

 ⭐ RECOMMENDED: Best risk/reward for this setup